New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Decompositions of permutations

 \subsection{Value-consecutive increasing subsequences}

 An increasing run can be alternatively interpreted as a maximal position-consecutive increasing subsequence.
-As a counterpart, we can uniquely decompose a permutation into maximal value-consecutive increasing subsequences (v-CIS).
-A v-CIS is a subsequence of the form $\pi_{i_1} \pi_{i_2}\cdots \pi_{i_k}=j(j+1)\cdots (j+k-1)$.
-Taking $\pi=5346127$ as an example, its v-CIS (decomposition) gives subsequences: $567,\, 34$ and $12$.
+Then, it suggests a natural counterpart which may be called maximal \emph{value-consecutive increasing subsequences} (v-CIS). \begin{definition} A v-CIS {of a permutation $\pi=\pi_{1}\pi_{2}\cdots \pi_{n}$} is a subsequence of the form $\pi_{i_1} \pi_{i_2}\cdots \pi_{i_k}=j(j+1)\cdots (j+k-1)$. \end{definition}

+The decomposition of a permutation $\pi$ into its maximal v-CIS is also referred to as v-CIS (of $\pi$).
+Taking $\pi=5346127$ as an example, its v-CIS decomposition gives subsequences: